vaheed01/persian-blue-theme/README.md

-# Zanganli-Theme
+# persian-blue
-Zanganli is a free , lightweight and responsive wordpress theme
+persian-blue is a free , lightweight and responsive wordpress theme

 **Note: It's in Persian language**